Medium modification of pion production in low energy Au+Au collisions: Comparison with Experimental Data

-Another observable measured by HADES are dielectron spectra.
-For the situation at hand, gold on gold at $1.23 \AGeV$, the invariant mass spectra for the innermost 40\proz of events were published by Adamczewski-Musch \etal \cite{HADES:2019auv}.
-The effect of the in-medium modification on the full spectrum can be seen in \cref{fig:HADES_Dielectrons}.
-Slight relative differences in the various yields may be visible, while the sum of all contributions is nearly unaffected.
-Some mystery is the behaviour of the $\pi N$-bremsstrahlung.
+As seen in Fig.~\ref{fig:HADES_Dielectrons}, the effects of the in-medium modifications of pion production on the full invariant-mass spectrum are overall by and large very minor.
+While there are slight differences in the relative contributions of the various components, the sum of all these components shown here remains nearly unaffected by the in-medium modifications, especially when using the effective masses plus $\Delta$-potential reduction to suppress pion production. \REM{Some mystery is the behaviour of the $\pi N$-bremsstrahlung.
 The in-medium modifications increase the yield of this channel by more than a factor 3.
-More research is needed to find the source of this enhancement.
-Details about the dilepton calculations may be found in ref.~\cite{Larionov:2020fnu}.
+More research is needed to find the source of this enhancement.}

-The region of the Dalitz peak is emphasized in \cref{fig:HADES_Dielectrons_Dalitz}.
-The $\pi^0$ Dalitz decay is troublesome: If total pion numbers agree well with experiment, too few dielectrons are computed.
-Bringing the $\pi^0$ Dalitz decay closer to the experiment on the other hand gives too many pions in total, which is consistent with earlier works \cite{Larionov:2020fnu}.
-For now it seems impossible to get the correct number of dielectrons from the $\pi^0$ Dalitz decay and the correct number of charged pions at the same time.